Table of Contents

 - Kasambahay and those in the personal service of another

-- Managerial employees is their primary duty is to manage 2 or more employees and who have hiring or firing power
+- Managerial employees are their primary duty is to manage 2 or more employees who have hiring or firing power

 - Field personnel who are unsupervised by the employer.

-So, there are exceptions to those who receive Night Shift Differential.
+So, there are exceptions for those who receive Night Shift Differential.

 Night Shift Differential Calculations

 To calculate your pay when Night Shift applies, you need to know know the type of day, which premiums apply and then apply the Night Shift Differential of 110%.

 Let’s start with a list of common Night Shift Calculations.

 - An ordinary day with Night Shift: 110%